The 2022 Clearies winners have been announced!

 Each year, the U.S. Election Assistance Commission (EAC) invites submissions for its national Clearinghouse Awards, or Clearies for short.
 Under the Help America Vote Act of 2002 (HAVA), the EAC is charged with serving as a clearinghouse for election administration information.
 By celebrating innovative efforts from state and local election offices, the Clearies helps the EAC to fulfill this important mission.

-Throughout the 2022 primaries and midterm elections, election officials and their staff have continued to meet the challenges of an ever-evolving elections landscape.
+Throughout the 2023 elections, election officials and their staff have continued to meet the challenges of an ever-evolving elections landscape.
 EAC Commissioners frequently visit offices at the state and local level and recognize the tremendous efforts needed to address issues ranging from vital security concerns to growing accessibility needs.

-Updated!
-Outstanding Election Official State Association Program or Local Office: Innovative and helpful programming developed by election official associations or exemplary work demonstrated by local election offices.
+• Outstanding Election Official State Association Program: Innovative and helpful programming developed by election official associations or exemplary work demonstrated by local election offices.

 Please note: